plsloan/pokemon_types/README.md

-# Electron - React - Flask Boilerplate

-This repo is meant to be a template for creating a desktop application with Electron, React, and Flask.

-## Steps to Run

-1. Clone repo
-2. Run `npm install` at the project root
-3. Create python virtual environment
-    1. Navigate to /src/api
-    2. Run create-virtual-environment.cmd script
+# Pokemon Types

+This was meant to be my introduction into Electron.
+It was an app built with the intention of running it locally and building an .exe file using [electron-packager](https://github.com/electron/electron-packager).

+## Running the App

+The exe file is included in this repo, or you can run it using the following commands...

-4. Start React with `npm run start:react` at the project root
+1. `npm run start:react`
-5. In a new terminal, start Electron with `npm run start:electron` at the project root
-6. In a new terminal, start Flask with `npm run start:flask` at the project root
+2. `npm run start:flask`
+3. `npm run start:electron`